DJ LeMahieu Preview, Player Props: Yankees vs. Astros

 DJ LeMahieu At The Plate

-- LeMahieu has picked up an RBI in 28 games this year (25.0%), with more than one RBI in seven of those contests (6.3%).
+- LeMahieu has picked up an RBI in 25.7% of his games this season, with more than one RBI in 6.2% of his games.

-- He has scored in 33.0% of his games this season, with two or more runs scored in 4.5%.
+- In 38 of 113 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.